Codepath-AAC/Bookclub-App/README.md

     * User will be able to view all pre-set profile information and book preferences.
     * User will be able to edit information.
 *  Favorites List
     * User will be able to view all their favorited books
+    * User can unfavorite books from list
+    * Tapping on book will lead to its detail view.

 **Optional Nice-to-have Stories**

-* [fill in your required user stories here]
-* ...
+* Location Services
+    * Upon turning on location services, user will be able to view a map that displays book 'hotspots'.
+         * Hotspots (per book) show shaded locations based on density of users who read a specific book.
+*  User will be able to follow others and view following and followers.
+*  User will be able to direct message other users.
+*  User can create and/or join Book-club messaging groups.

 ### 2. Screen Archetypes